Fall 2015/Winter 2016 Program Schedule:

 Please note, unless otherwise specified, all non-member rates include a one-year membership to AWCS.
 If you’re a non-member registering for multiple courses, please select the Member Option on the registration page and purchase a membership along with your courses.

-Come and spend six Saturday mornings writing about your experiences, frustrations, triumphs and hopes for the future as a woman of the 21st century.
+Come and spend 8 weeks writing about your experiences, frustrations, triumphs and hopes for the future as a woman of the 21st century.
 We will write for enjoyment, communication, therapy and maybe even publication as our rants, essays, letters and blogs evolve.
 Most of all though, we will keep it light-hearted, humourous, and friendly as we write about who we are where we want to be.

 Some writing experience is an asset but not necessary.
 We will cover the basics as we write, read, listen and share.